darthneel/sql_notes/README.md

 ```sql
 SELECT * FROM presidents;
 ```
-* List only last names and birth dates for all presidents in order from oldest
+* List only last names and birth dates for all presidents in order from oldest birth date to most recent
 ```sql
 SELECT last_name, birth FROM presidents ORDER BY birth DESC;
 ```